mattbdean/JRAW/ENDPOINTS.md

 history
 -------

-100.00% completion (1 complete, 0 incomplete)
+100.00% completion (1 implemented, 0 planned, and 0 not planned)

 | Method | Endpoint                                                                                       | Implementation                                                                                                                               |
 |:------:| ---------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |